yezhengSTAT/mHiC/README.md

 #### 4.1 Arguments

 ```
 1. validP		: Path to the valid read pairs obtained from step3.
 2. validI	      	: Path to the output non-duplicated valid interactions.
 Users can take this chance to rename the interaction files otherwise users can set it to be the same as validP
 3. bin		      	: Path to the bin folder where ICE normalization script can be found.
 4. mappFile	      	: Path to the mappability file.
 5. minMapp	      	: Minimum mappability of the regions considered.
 Default is 0.5.
 6. minCount	      	: Minimum contact counts of the bin pairs considered.
 Default is 1.
 7. maxInter	      	: Maximum iteraction of ICE to normalize contact matrix.
 Default is 100.
 8. summaryFile	      	: Summary file name.
 Default is rmDuplicates.summary.
+9. splitByChrom	      	: To remove duplicates, sorting by chrom + position + strand is needed.
+For high resolution and deeply sequenced Hi-C data, it may require extremely large memory for the sorting procedure.
+Spliting by chromosome will alleviate the memory demand and can potentially be much faster.
+1: split; 0: not split.
+By default, it will be 1.
+10. saveSplitContact  	: Save the splitting interactions files.
+1: save; 0: do not save.
+By default it will be 0.
+11. chrList		: An array of chromosome number.
+For example for human, it can be ($(seq 1 22) X Y).

 ```
 #### 4.2 Usage

 ```
-name="IMR90_rep1"
-resultsDir="/projects/IMR90"
-resolution=40000
-bin="/projects/bin"
-validP="${resultsDir}/s3/w${resolution}/${name}.validPairs"
-validI="${resultsDir}/s4/w${resolution}/${name}.validPairs"
-mappFile="${bin}/human-hg19.HindIII.w${resolution}"
+name="TROPHOZOITES"
+resultsDir="$projectPath/$name"
+resolution=10000
+bin="$projectPath/bin"
+validP="${resultsDir}/s3/${name}.validPairs"
+validI="${resultsDir}/s4/${name}.validPairs"
+mappFile="${bin}/pfal3D7.MboI.w${resolution}"
 minMap=0.5 #min mappability threshold
 minCount=1 #min contact counts allowed
 maxIter=150
+splitByChrom=1
+saveSplitContact=0
+chrList=$(seq 1 14)

+echo "Start step 4 - duplicates removal and binning!"
-bash s4_bin.sh "$validP" "$validI" "$bin" "$mappFile" "$minMap" "$minCount" "$maxIter" "$resultsDir/mHiC.summary_w${resolution}_s4"
+bash s4_bin.sh "$validP" "$validI" "$bin" "$mappFile" "$minMap" "$minCount" "$maxIter" "$resultsDir/mHiC.summary_w${resolution}_s4" "$splitByChrom" "$saveSplitContact" "${chrList[@]}"
 ```

 #### 4.3 Input file - mappability file